‘Connie’ Breaks a Story: Her Own

 But the strength and determination that got her to the top of the cutthroat television news business, decades before the #MeToo reckoning and Stop Asian Hate campaign, are still inside her—and that’s the story she’s now ready to share.

 “It’s easy to tell the truth,” she says, about those who stood in her way.
-“The question is, do I throw them under the bus?
+“The question is, Do I throw them under the bus?
 Or gently place them in the line of traffic?”

 FROM THE ’VOUS TO TV